rackspace/rack/docs/configuration.rst

 ==============================

 .. warning::
-   The installation / configuration instructions here must be considered buyer-beware.
-As development continues, a range of configuration options will be supported; as such what works today may not work tomorrow, but it works right now so that's ok.
+   The installation/configuration instructions here must be considered buyer-beware.
+As development continues, a range of configuration options will be supported; what works today may not work tomorrow, but it works right now so that's ok.

 Installation
 ------------